 Just as we have collected baseline data for the quality of water in our rivers and streams, the Conservation Center has also compiled baseline data for the quality of water in local wells and springs.
 Much of this work has been completed with help from the University of Colorado at Boulder’s Colorado Water and Energy Research Center.

 Join our dedicated team of water quality monitoring volunteers.
-Once per quarter, volunteers meet together in Hotchkiss before dispersing throughout the North Fork Valley to take water samples that have provided a baseline monitoring of our watershed for over a decade.
+Four times a year, volunteers meet together in Hotchkiss before dispersing throughout the North Fork Valley to take water samples that have provided a baseline monitoring of our watershed for over a decade.
 With varying levels of experience, our volunteers are some of the most fun and dedicated citizen scientists around!